 User Experience

 I spent significant seat time using the Explorer Mini in a desk environment under normal office use.
-My desk is thick glass and frosted on the underside.
+My desk is thick glass, and frosted on the underside.
 In my experience, BlueTrack definitely makes the mouse useable on a glass surface, but tracking is not as good as when using a mouse pad.
 Changing directions quickly would result in a slight delay in the pointer response, and this becomes very annoying when doing more precision work, like graphic editing, or filling out lots of web forms in a browser.
-So if you are a graphic editor, check out such features carefully.
 Furthermore, if the glass desk has any sort of fingerprints or greasy smudges, BlueTrack is really thrown off, and the mouse becomes a very frustrating pointing device.
 You’ve been warned – this might not be a negative for users who don’t have glass desks, but then such operation on clear glass is not a claim of BlueTrack.

 Mouse tracking on a variety of other surfaces was fine, including carpet (who uses their mouse on carpet anyway?), woodgrain desks, polished granite countertops, the top of a glossy ebony black piano, and typical IKEA veneer surfaces.
 No complaints here.
 I also tried the mouse on a mirror and a brushed stainless steel surface just to test the limits of BlueTrack – on these surfaces, the pointer would move somewhat, but this arrangement was far from useable.